open-edge-platform/geti-sdk/README.md

 ## For developers

 Developers who want to modify the SDK source code should follow the development setup instructions in [CONTRIBUTING.md](CONTRIBUTING.md).

+## Disclaimers

+Depending on your deployment, Geti SDK may utilize FFmpeg.

+FFmpeg is an open source project licensed under LGPL and GPL.
+See [https://www.ffmpeg.org/legal.html](https://www.ffmpeg.org/legal.html).
+You are solely responsible for determining if your use of FFmpeg requires any additional licenses.
+Intel is not responsible for obtaining any such licenses, nor liable for any licensing fees due, in connection with your use of FFmpeg.